 Once your sender ID is approved:

-From here, we ensure that the approved sender ID is correctly set up on your Dotdigital account.
+From here, we ensure the approved sender ID is correctly set up on your Dotdigital account.

 Third parties and partners

-If you send SMS on behalf of other organisations, there are a few ways you can ensure that sender IDs are properly registered:
+If you send SMS on behalf of other organisations, there are three ways to ensure sender IDs are properly registered:

 After approval

-Once the approval process for the sender ID(s) is complete, you must confirm this to us at Dotdigital, and let us know which Dotdigital account each sender ID is used in.
+Once the sender ID approval process is complete, confirm this to Dotdigital and let us know which Dotdigital account each sender ID is used in.